infuanfu/study-0/README.md

 # STUDY 0: Study on possible palette to story correlations in anime trailers

 ## Assumptions
-- There is a correlation between color palette and story of anime
+- There is a correlation between color palette and genre of anime

 ## Gathering of Dataset
 ### Trailer